jaimenj/whats-going-on/README.md

 A very simple plugin for WordPress that allows you to see all real requests to your website.

-It's installed in front of every PHP file, in the aplication layer of Wordpress.
+It's installed in front of every PHP file, in the aplication layer of WordPress.
 With this plugin you can see all individual requests made to every PHP files.
 It works in front of every cached PHP response also.

 Plugin website: \
 <a href="https://jnjsite.com/whats-going-on-for-wordpress-a-simple-waf/">https://jnjsite.com/whats-going-on-for-wordpress-a-simple-waf/</a>